 PREESALL TOWN COUNCIL NEWS

-Preesall Town Council will meet next on Monday 12 August at the Youth and Community Centre on Lancaster Road, from 7pm.
+Preesall Town Council will meet next on Monday 14 October 2019 at the Youth and Community Centre on Lancaster Road, from 7pm.
 This is a public meeting and residents are welcome.
 An opportunity to raise matters is available.